MR-ARMA/CS-Learning-Journey/Compiler Design/HWs/HW_5/README.md

 # The comparison between understand and openunderstand worked

+You can also use the pdf file of the manual written in Farsi from this [link](../HW_5/openunderstand_Guidance_persian.pdf) or Or follow the steps below:

 For this, we will first work with the _openunderstand_ program, which is an open source program.

 ## How to start openunderstand software